Nut butter is a delicious addition to your breakfast, lunch, or even dinner.

 If you’re looking for a complete kitchen blending system, this version is a good option.
 The jars are all plastic, but in this bundle you get a versatile blender and a food processor in one.

 This system is particularly good for nut butters because it gives you different tools for approaching different parts of the process, or different kinds of nuts.
+It’s also a great option for large batches and small.
+The smallest batch can be processed in an individual sized blender cup, while larger family batches are easy to make in the food processor or large blender pitcher.

 But it’s also a good system if you have the storage space and are just looking for a very complete, and very powerful, blender set.
 The motor is durable and reliable, and while the jar is plastic, they tend to be more durable than most plastic blender jars.